Applebot is the web crawler for Apple. Products like Siri and Spotlight Suggestions use Applebot.

 - noindex: Applebot won't index this page, and it won't appear in Spotlight or Siri Suggestions.

-- nosnippet: Appletbot won't generate a description for the page.
-Any suggestions to visit this URL include only the page's title.
+- nosnippet: Applebot won't generate a description or web answer for the page.
+Any suggestions to visit this URL will only include the page's title.

 - nofollow: Applebot won't follow any links on the page.